AKloc/BookNotes/Technical/Hands-On Machine Learning/1 - The ML Landscape.md

 			- neural networks
 	- Unsupervised
 		- Training data is unlabeled.
 The system tries to learn without a teacher.
-		- Ex: I have a blog and want to detect groups of similar visitors.
-I don't know which groups the visitors belong to, it has to find the connections itself.
-It finds that 40% of visitors are males, read the book at the same time, etc. I ca
+		- Ex: I have a blog and want to detect groups of similar visitors. **I don't know which groups the visitors belong to**, it has to find the connections itself.
+It finds that 40% of visitors are males, read the book at the same time, etc.
 		- Most important algorithms covered later:
 			- Clustering (K-Means, DBSCAN, Hierarchical Cluster Analysis)
 			- Anomaly detection and novelty detection (One-class SVM, Isolation Forest)
 			- Visualization and Dimensionality Reduction (Principal Component Analysis, Kernel PCA, Locally Linear Embedding, t-Distributed Stochastic NEighbor Embedding)
 			- Association Rule Learning (Apriori, Eclat)
+	- Visualization
 		-
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAyMDc5ODgyMSwtNTc0OTk0ODU2LDE5Nz
-g3NTU2MTEsMjEwMjg2Njc3NywzMDg2NDI4MzNdfQ==
+eyJoaXN0b3J5IjpbLTE5MzQ5NTIxMjksLTU3NDk5NDg1NiwxOT
+c4NzU1NjExLDIxMDI4NjY3NzcsMzA4NjQyODMzXX0=
 -->